aeghost/ezfifos/README.md

 ## Objectives

 Read FileDescr FIFOs efficiantly.

-Asynchronous programming needs async, LWT or EIO.
+Asynchronous programming needs Async, LWT or EIO.

 And LWT is compatible with EIO through Lwt_eio lib, and Async.

 EZ to do, so it should stay EZ to use.